This Christmas Old Fashioned, also known as the Holiday Old Fashioned, is the perfect cocktail to get into the Christmas spirit.

 Fine mesh strainer

-1 — Chop the ginger root (peeled or unpeeled) as finely as you can to release as much of its flavor as possible.
+1 — Chop the ginger root (peeled or unpeeled) as finely as possible to release as much flavor as possible.

 2 — In a saucepan, pour in the water and the sugar and bring to a boil over medium heat.

-4 — Add the spices, and let it simmer for a couple of minutes on low heat.
+4 — Add the spices and let them simmer for a couple of minutes on low heat.

 5 — Turn off the stove and let it sit until it reaches room temperature.
 This allows the spices to infuse the syrup.

-6 — Once room temperature is reached, strain with a fine-mesh strainer.
+6 — When room temperature is reached, strain with a fine-mesh strainer.

 7 — Transfer into a jar and keep it in the refrigerator for up to 1 month.

-Useful Equipment To Make These Christmas Old Fashioned Cocktail
+Useful Equipment to Make These Christmas Old-Fashioned Cocktails

 Jigger — To measure the ingredients.